midhunkalarikkal/FullDomain/Notes/js.md

 The event loop constantly checks the callback queue for completed asynchronous operations.
 If the call stack is empty, the event loop takes the first callback from the queue and pushes it to the call stack for execution.

+the browser JavaScript engine (like V8 in Chrome) does not have a traditional thread pool like Node.js.
+Instead, the browser uses Web APIs (provided by the browser, not the JavaScript engine) to handle asynchronous tasks such as:

+setTimeout, setInterval

+fetch, XMLHttpRequest

+DOM events

+Web Workers

+WebSockets

+These are handled outside the JS engine in the browser environment, and then callbacks are queued in the callback queue or microtask queue.